Letter to Cleft Families and Providers from Dr. Luis Cuadros:

 Other special considerations:

 In utero ultrasound diagnosis – Prospective parents will meet in person with Dr. Kraai or Dr. Bennett as well as a speech therapist to discuss feeding.

 Older patients and adults with clefts – Patients older than 18 years of age with cleft issues can be evaluated by Dr. Kraai or Bennett.
 If the issue is related to the nose, then contact Dr. Brennan.
 If there are dental issues, contact your dentist.

 Out of town patients – Assistance with appointments, transportation, finances and lodging can be obtained from your social worker.

 Spanish speaking families – Translation services are available through all the major health plans and social workers.

-Native American patients – All Native American patients including those living in Arizona are eligible to be seen at the UNMH Cleft Palate Clinic
+Native American patients – All Native American and tribal patients including those living in Arizona are eligible to be seen at the UNMH Cleft Palate Clinic

 Referrals, insurance and out-of-network – UNMH accepts ALL insurances and medicaid programs.
 A referral may be required.

 You can find additional information and resources at: